-- Cores are prepared in metal or wooden boxes (moulds). - Sand is compressed into the box with pressing, vibrating or blowing. - Cores must have high wear, fracture, thermal shock and metal penetration resistance with good collapsibility. - Also cores must generates gas in low volume and have sufficient permeability and hot strength. - Natural sands can not be used for core making.
+- Cores are prepared in metal or wooden boxes (moulds). - Sand is compressed into the box by pressing, vibrating or blowing. - Cores must have high wear, fracture, thermal shock and metal penetration resistance with good collapsibility. - Also cores must generate gas in low volume and have sufficient permeability and hot strength. - Natural sands can not be used for core making.

-- Core sands are synthetic sands and their clay content must be lower than 1%. - Silica powder, iron oxide and clays (inorganic binders) decrease collapsibility and increase resin consumption. - Rounded grains have a low surface-area-to-volume ratio and are therefore preferred for making cores because they require the least amount of binder. - Generally grain size of core sands are greater than moulding sands. - Grain sand distribution of core sands are narrower than moulding sands.
+- The clay content must be lower than 1%. - Silica powder, iron oxide and clays (inorganic binders) decrease collapsibility and increase resin consumption. - Rounded grains have a low surface-area-to-volume ratio and are therefore preferred for making cores because they require the least amount of binder. - Generally grain size of core sands are greater than moulding sands. - Sand grain distribution of core sands are narrower than moulding sands.
 (Core sands: 3 sieves, Mould sands: 5 sieves.)